 Someone charged with their first DUI (driving under the influence of drugs or alcohol) might think they can represent themselves in court and be fine.
-But DUI offenses are complex charges that need to be taken seriously, and hiring lawyers who understand the DUI case can make a massive difference in outcomes.
+But DUI offenses are complex charges that need to be taken seriously, and hiring trusted legal counsel for alcohol-related offenses to understand the DUI case can make a massive difference in outcomes.
 Here are some things to understand about a first DUI.

 What Is a DUI?